Yongzheng Emperor: Yinzhen's tactics

-As an experienced player in politics, Kangxi himself knew that Yinzhen's humbleness and filial piety was not really sincere and more of a cover to protect himself, nonetheless Kangxi still made lavish praise to Yinzhen and enjoyed the apparently good relationship with his son.
-In the situation when his offsprings openly trampled on family relationships, Yinzhen's "false" filial piety and kindness was already a haven for Kangxi.
+As an experienced player in politics, Kangxi himself knew that Yinzhen's humility and filial piety was not really sincere and more of a cover to protect himself, nonetheless Kangxi still made lavish praise to Yinzhen and enjoyed the apparently good relationship with his son.
+In the situation when his offspring openly trampled on family relationships, Yinzhen's "false" filial piety and kindness was already a haven for Kangxi.
 Kangxi also hoped that Yinzhen, despite being pretentious, might not actually mistreat his deceased father and the deposed Yinreng in the future, which was proven to be relatively correct.
 As a result, Kangxi not only didn't expose Yinzhen, but also became the accomplice with Yinzhen's act.

 Disputes over succession

 Although Kangxi's meticulous plan enabled Yinzhen later to be crowned as emperor, it also created many disputes about Yinzhen's succession as there was no direct, intuitive way to prove Yinzhen's legitimacy.
-Kangxi's choice as Yinzhen was a shock to many other princes (even Yinzhen also pretended to be shocked), he was neither the eldest eliglible (Yinzhi) nor the most talented (Yinsi) according to the traditional criteria for the heir apparent.
+Kangxi's choice as Yinzhen was a shock to many other princes (even Yinzhen also pretended to be shocked).
 Kangxi also did not make any mention about his choice for the crown prince position, his will was only known via the deceased emperor's testament provided by Longkodo, and there was no decisive evidence proved that the testament was not fabricated.
-For the contemporary public, there was also no evidence directly inferred that, and explained why, Kangxi thought of Yinzhen as a potential choice.
-As a result, Yinzhen's succession faced fierce opposition from former contenders such as Yinti and Yinsi.
+For the contemporary public, there was also no evidence to directly infer, or to explain why, Kangxi thought of Yinzhen as his choice.
+As a result, Yinzhen's succession faced fierce opposition from former contenders such as Yinti, Yinzhi and Yinsi.
 Purging the dissidents and solidifying his own position occupied much of Yinzhen's initial reign as emperor.